Skip to main content

 Vanilla HTMLPrototypes, simple tools, learning the platformNo

-Framework (React / Vue)Production apps, complex UIs, team projectsYes (Vite)
+Framework (React / Vue / etc.)Production apps, complex UIs, team projectsYes — bundle to a single HTML file

 Start with vanilla HTML to learn the concepts, then move to a framework when your app outgrows a single hand-written file.